Park Slope Gut Renovation Moves the Kitchen, Bets on Built-Ins

 - Where: Park Slope, Brooklyn, New York

-- Primary renovation: A 700-square-foot co-op reveals built-ins in each room including the living room, den, dining area, kitchen, 2 bedrooms, and bathroom
+- Primary renovation: A 700-square-foot co-op reveals built-in cabinets in each room including the living room, den, dining area, kitchen, 2 bedrooms, and bathroom

 - Sweeten’s role: Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure deposits—for free